openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README_CLASSIFIER.md

                               --src_scope "DATASET_NAME/rmnet"               # name of scope to load weights from
 ```

-## Model evaluation
+## Model Evaluation
-To evaluate the quality of the trained Image Classification model you should prepare the test data according [instruction](#data-preparation).
+To evaluate the quality of the trained Image-Classification model, prepare the test data according the  [instruction](#data-preparation).

 ```Shell
 python2 tools/models/eval.py -c configs/classification/imagenet_rmnet.yml \ # path to config file